Castles, Romance, and Witches

 Germany’s Romantic Road

 Prince Bishop’s Residence is one of the highlights of the Wurzburg section of Germany’s Romantic Road.
 Wurzburg is home to many more sights that emulate the romanticized fairytale culture that this part of Germany radiates.
-Stift Haug, the Cathedral of St. Kilian, Marienburg Kapelle, the Town Hall, and the Main Bridge are also great highlights of the popular tourism route.
+Stift Haug, the Cathedral of St. Kilian, Marienburg Kapelle, the Town Hall, and the Main Bridge is also great highlights of the popular tourism route.

 A Witch Trial Tour

-In Wurzburg you can take a guided tour and learn the history of the largest mass execution in the Early Modern Period known as the Wurzburg Witch Trials.
+In Wurzburg, you can take a guided tour and learn the history of the largest mass execution in the Early Modern Period known as the Wurzburg Witch Trials.
 From 1626-1631 over a thousand men, women and children were burned at the stake after being found guilty of witchcraft.
 Or so it is said.

 Koblenz to Bingen

 Rhine Gorge Castles